 - 1. Transmission and Distribution system impacts attributed to the proposed Generating Facility. - 2.
 System reinforcements or mitigation necessary to address the adverse impacts attributed to the Generating Facility under various system conditions. - 3.
 A list of required facilities and a good faith estimate of the IC's cost responsibility for its proposed Generating Facility and SCE's project execution schedule.
 Such information is provided in Attachment 1 and Attachment 2 as separate documents in the Appendix A report package for the Generating Facility.
-Specifically, the facilities that will be installed by SCE and the IC are\detailed in Attachment 1. - 4.
-Identification of potential short circuit duty impacts to Affected Systems served from the Transmission, Subtransmission or Distribution System.
+Specifically, the facilities that will be installed by SCE and the IC are detailed in Attachment 1.